-Figure 5.
-Brighton & Hove pharmacies by the 2019 Index of Multiple Deprivation and Health deprivation
+Figure 4.
+Brighton & Hove pharmacies by the 2019 Index of Multiple Deprivation and Health deprivation.

 The 2019 Indices of Deprivation provide a local picture of deprivation in England.
-The maps in Figure 5 shows the distribution of pharmacies mapped against the Index of Multiple Deprivation (upper panel) and separately by health deprivation domain only (lower panel).
-The areas shaded darker green are in the 20% most deprived areas in England.
-For most of these areas there is a pharmacy within the locality or nearby.
-However, for three of the city's most deprived neighbourhoods - East Moulsecoomb, Craven Vale and Bristol Estate - there is no pharmacy in the locality.
+The maps in Figure 4 shows the distribution of pharmacies mapped against the Index of Multiple Deprivation (left) and separately by health deprivation domain only (right).
+The areas shaded green are in the 20% most deprived areas in England.
+For most areas in the 20% most deprived there is a pharmacy within the locality or nearby.
+However, for three of the city's most deprived neighbourhoods; East Moulsecoomb, Craven Vale and the Bristol Estate there is no pharmacy in the locality.